How to Become a Social Worker

 - Interpersonal and communication skills – Social workers need to build relationships while maintaining appropriate boundaries with clients.
-In addition to good written and verbal communication, they must also keep sensitive information confidential in order to comply with legal regulations, in accordance with the National Association of Social Workers' Code of Ethics as well as the HIPAA Privacy Rule for health care or FERPA for education.
+In addition to good written and verbal communication, they must also keep sensitive information confidential to comply with legal regulations, per the National Association of Social Workers' Code of Ethics and the HIPAA Privacy Rule for healthcare or FERPA for education.

 - Stress management and self-care skills – Casework and investigations can be stressful.
 “A lot of people with challenges in their own backgrounds want to enter into the social work field to help others,” Alvarez said.
 “That’s great as long as you remember to take care of yourself first, so you can then take care of your clients.”

 - Multi-tasking skills – In addition to being flexible and adaptable, social workers must be able to plan, organize, manage and supervise multiple cases and projects.
 “They need to be able to see the big picture while also taking care of day-to-day tasks such as engaging a client, developing and implementing an evidence-based treatment plan, connecting them with services and evaluating the process along the way,” Alvarez said.